 Meet the Solent Futures team

 The Solent Futures Team sits within Student Experience.
-Whatever your career query, someone on your team can answer it or point you in the right direction.
+Whatever your career query, someone on our team can answer it or point you in the right direction.

 Deputy Head of Student Experience (Careers)